greysongundrum/stelligent-u/02-s3/README.md

 tags to your bucket through CloudFormation.
 View the tags on them through the CLI or the console.

+aws s3api get-bucket-tagging --bucket $BUCKET

 ##### Question: Deleting Tags

 _Can you change a single tag on a bucket or object, or do you have to change all its tags at once?_

+You have to change all the tags at once using the cli command put-bucket-tagging it will overwrite the whole list.

 (See `aws:cloudformation:stack-id` and other AWS-managed tags.)